-The past year also saw the certification of what is likely Canada's first product liability class action relating to cannabis.
+2020 also saw a partial rollback of the certification of what is likely Canada's first product liability class action relating to cannabis.
 In Downton v Organigram Holdings Inc, the plaintiff had consumed cannabis that was the subject of a recall because it apparently contained unauthorized pesticides.
 The plaintiff alleged that she and other class members had suffered adverse health consequences from using the cannabis.
 The Nova Scotia Supreme Court certified the case as a class action in early 2019.
+However, in 2020, the Nova Scotia Court of Appeal allowed an appeal by the defendants and significantly rolled back the scope of what had been certified.